-Chairman Huffman, Vice Chair Johnson, Ranking Member Antonio and members of the Senate Health Committee.
-My name is Kelly Maynard and I am from Dublin, Ohio.
+Chairman Dolan and Finance committee members, my name is Kelly Maynard and I am from Dublin, Ohio.
 I am a mother to a 16yo son with Duchenne MD, and I also am the founder and President of Little Hercules Foundation.
 I am also a member of Ohio's Rare Disease Advisory Council.